JTBake490/Data-Science-Projects/Auto MPG/README.md

 ## Source
 * The data was obtained from the UCI Machine Learning Repository

+## Objective
+* Create a model that can determine the MPG of a vehicle given certain parameters

 ## Features
 * Used a Seaborn pairplot to determine any obvious correlations
 * Settled on the following columns based on the pairplot